photoprism/photoprism-docs/docs/getting-started/docker.md

     sync with Adobe Lightroom.
     A JPEG representation might be created for RAW, HEIF, TIFF, PNG, BMP and GIF images in order to render thumbnails and display them in a browser.
 You can enable read-only mode to prevent this completely, but you will also lose the functionality.

-Now open http://localhost:2342/ in a Web browser to see the user interface.
-The default password is "photoprism".

 ### Step 2: Index your library ###